-Kentucky’s own hip-hop legends, Nappy Roots, are no strangers to success.
-Their early 2000’s classics remain popular through the decades and continue generating notoriety– a prime example, their song “Good Day” has appeared in nearly 3 million user-generated videos on TikTok.
-(Keep in mind the social media platform has only been around for a handful of years.)
-The group also released their ninth studio album “NAPPY4LIFE, Part 1” in October 2023 and just celebrated the second anniversary of their craft brewery “Atlantucky,” which pays homage to their upbringing and unique blend of Kentucky and Georgia roots.
-With more exciting new projects on tap (hint, hint), Visit BGKY sat down with the music icons to reflect on the years passed and what’s to come as it relates to music and craft beer.
+College has a way of bringing people together, in 1995 during their time at Western Kentucky University, Nappy Roots found their groove and formed their group that would go on to become music history.
+Their early 2000’s classics remain popular through the decades and continue generating notoriety– a prime example, their song “Good Day” has appeared in millons of user-generated videos on TikTok.
+The group also previously released NAPPY4LIFE, Pt.
+1, which came out in October 2023.
+They also released The Brew Day EP in December 2024 and have the upcoming album Liquor Store Kids set for a 2025 release.
+The Brew day reminds us of their love for brewing, for example their Georgia brewery “Atlantucky,” which pays homage to their upbringing and unique blend of Kentucky and Georgia roots.
+With exciting collaborations such as the "Nappy Brew," at White Squirrel Brewery, Visit BGKY sat down with the music icons to reflect on the years passed and what’s to come as it relates to music and craft beer.

 The self-derived “crafty country rappers” and WKU alumni have always been beer lovers, but discovered the world of craft beer during their years spent on the road touring.
 The experience of exploring different micro and craft breweries across the US ultimately led to the group’s portfolio expansion into the craft brewery scene and in 2021, the opening of their very own brewery, Atlantucky.